Structural Project Engineer Visa Sponsorship Jobs in Oregon

 Which visa types are most common for structural project engineer roles in Oregon?

 The H-1B is the most common visa category for structural project engineers in Oregon, as the role typically requires at least a bachelor's degree in civil or structural engineering, satisfying the specialty occupation standard.
 Engineers from Canada and Mexico may qualify for TN visas under the NAFTA successor agreement, which involves no lottery and a simpler process.
 Australian citizens should explore the E-3 visa.
-Some roles at universities or research-adjacent positions may involve J-1 or O-1 classifications.
+Some roles at universities or research-adjacent positions may involve J-1 visa or O-1 visa classifications.

 Which cities in Oregon have the most structural project engineer sponsorship jobs?